Skip to main content

 Sieve AnalysisIn Sieve analysis the notation Dxx refers to the size D, in mm, for which xx percent of the sample by weight passes a sieve mesh with an opening equal to D. The D10 size, sometimes called the effective grain size, is the grain diameter for which 10% of the sample (by weight) is finer.

-• packing, flow of water and strength of the soil
+• packing, the flow of water, and the strength of the soil

 • provide engineers with basic data to assist in selecting and using soils as construction materials.